-- (1) Having regard to its supervisory function, the Constitutional Court Panel shall, pursuant to Article 162(6) of the Constitution and Article 19(5) of the Law, review the RPE adopted in Plenary in order to ensure compliance with Chapter II, including Article 55, of the Constitution. - (2) If the Constitutional Court Panel determines an inconsistency with Chapter II of the Constitution, it shall, within thirty (30) days of the referral, send its determination to the Plenary.
+- (1) The Constitutional Court Panel shall, pursuant to Article 162(6) of the Constitution and Article 19(5) of the Law, review the RPE adopted in Plenary in order to ensure compliance with Chapter II, including Article 55, of the Constitution. - (2) If the Constitutional Court Panel determines an inconsistency with Chapter II of the Constitution, it shall, within thirty (30) days of the referral, send its determination to the Plenary.
 The Panel shall indicate the specific provision(s) of the RPE found to be inconsistent with Chapter II of the Constitution and the reasons therefor. - (3) The revised provisions of the RPE shall be referred by the President, on behalf of the Plenary, to the Constitutional Court Panel for review.
 Paragraphs (1) and (2) shall apply mutatis mutandis.